|

 Sharing is caring!

-The Wild Lupine Crochet Washcloth is and easy and quick crochet pattern that works well with cotton yarn, scraps and bold colors.
+The Wild Lupine Crochet Washcloth is an easy and quick crochet pattern that works well with cotton yarn, those scraps of leftover yarn and bold colors.

-The texture of this crochet stitch is easy to achieve.
+The texture of this crochet stitch is made with basic stitches.
 Crochet washcloths make amazing handmade gifts and are so easy to customize.
+And of course this one looks great in a solid color too.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.